AzamatKaibaldiyev/pupil_fisheye_multimapping/README.md

 ### For video cutting.py
 - try to reduce steps in video cutting

+- Create a dict with frame number and time  as kay value, go back 3 iterations(30 frames), and replace start frame and start time, same with end frame and end time (around 1 second from both sides)

 ### For  mapgaze.py
  - remove video creation part for ref2worldmapping